jyalim/myconfig/README.md

     $ bash install.bash

 from the cloned directory.
-This will copy over the subtree in hellabyte_dotfiles into the installer's home directory.
-Running

-    $ bash install.bash 1

-will force the copy and overwrite existing files.
-Note that anything other than 1 in that first position (excluding a blank) will result in an error.
+This will backup any files that would be replaced and install the configuration files.

 Current Conf Files/Directories